Machine Learning - Random Forests

 Predict cortical layer labels

 With this model, rf, we can now predict the cortical layer labels of the test dataset using the predict() method.
-Once again supplying the x and y coordinates, but this time for the prediction data instead of the training data.
-The model will use the patterns it learned from the training data to predict which cortical layer each unassigned cell belongs to based on its spatial location.
+Once again, we are supplying the predictor variables, but this time for the test data instead of the training data.
+The model will use the patterns it learned from the training data to predict which cortical layer each spot belongs to.

 y_pred = rf.predict(X_test)